What is a SCADA Control System?

 - Quicker data acquisitions, improving the invoicing process

-DCS (Distributed Control System) is a computerized control system that is used by a process or plant with a mass amount of control loops.
+DCS Control (Distributed Control System DCS) is a computerized control system that is used by a process or plant with a mass amount of control loops.
 Autonomous controllers get distributed throughout this type of system, however this can be controlled by a central operator.
 This is very different than a system that requires centralized controllers.
 What’s good about DCS is that it can reduce the installation costs and increase your reliability since it localizes the control functions near the plant with remote supervision and operation.

-DCS systems are typically used for manufacturing systems that are batch-oriented or are continuous processes.
+DCS Control systems are typically used for manufacturing systems that are batch-oriented or are continuous processes.
 Applications include:

 - Chemical plants